LeslieOA/VisualSelect/README.md

 VisualSelect
 ============

-A visual select box created for Multplx Attract platform and used in Waves.
+A visual select box originally created (in my spare time) for the then Multplx Attract platform, and eventually used in Sandpit Labs (Measuring) Waves.
 Currently requires Require.

-Brief documentation soon (it's a function for christs sake!).
+Only keeping this anemic repo around to (pettily and) mildly annoy a "not so good guy" developer.
+...but people change. :-)